Fusion1013/AvasarVault/00 - Building Avasar/Major Locations/Elisus/Saxum Sovereignty/Saxum Sovereignty Overview.md

 WHERE nation = "Saxum"
 ```
 ## Magical Society
-Even though this nation was founded on the idea of allowing free use of magic, there is no magic academy within this nation.
-Instead, magical knowledge has been passed down from generation to generation.
-Now, almost everyone living within the nation knows at least some magic.
+Even though this nation was founded on the idea of allowing free use of magic, there is no academy focused primarily on magic within this nation.
+Instead, magical knowledge is taught in almost every school, starting at an early age.
+This way almost everyone living within the nation knows at least some magic.
+There are a few research institutes that allow for higher study of the arcane, though they rely heavily on self-study and research.

 While mundane magic is commonly used for everyday activities, there are only a few hundred practitioners of high level magic.
 These individuals are often nobles living in the capital of [[Gulstad, City of Gold|Gulstad]], or people in other positions of power.
 ## Religion
 In the nation of Saxum, a staunchly secular society prevails, where the very mention of religion is met with suspicion and disdain.
 Major cities have become breeding grounds for a deep-seated anti-religious sentiment, where discrimination against the faithful is an unfortunate and common occurrence.
 This oppressive atmosphere extends to every corner of urban life, with city guards themselves participating in the systemic prejudice, leaving those who seek solace in faith to live in the shadows.
 The government, seemingly unwilling to address this growing issue, allows this discriminatory culture to fester unchecked, making for a society where belief in the divine is met with cold hostility and mistrust.